Registering for Classes

 When you get the “Preq and Test Score” error, you have several options, depending on what the prerequisite is:

-- If the prerequisite classes are remedial classes or requires "minimum level assessment scores," you can bring in previous college transcripts (or ACT/SAT scores if taken within the last 5 years) to have the Testing Center assess them for higher corresponding college-level classes.
+- If the prerequisite classes are remedial classes or require "minimum level assessment scores," you can bring in previous college transcripts (or ACT/SAT scores if taken within the last 5 years) to have the Testing Center assess them for higher corresponding college-level classes.
 Additional information about this option can be found on the Exemption from the Placement Test webpage.

 - If you are seeking a CCD degree or certificate, you should arrange to have your official transcript(s) sent to the Office of Registration and Records for a transfer credit evaluation so the credit(s) can be applied toward your CCD program of study.
 Please note that official evaluations take up to 7-10 business days to complete before the prerequisite credits are posted to your account and only credits which apply to your designated program of study will be transferred in.
-Note: Office of Registration, and Records does not grant prerequisite waivers/overrides.
+Note: The Office of Registration and Records does not grant prerequisite waivers/overrides.

 - Please contact the Testing Center if you have further questions about the prerequisite and course exemptions process.

 A co-requisite is a course or requirement that must be completed during the same semester as the course that identifies the co-requisite.

 - An example of this is CCR 094, which must be taken with ENG 121.

 - Students should refer to the CCD catalog and class schedule for accompanying co-requisite(s).